MSColab - A Flight Path Collaboration Platform

 Make a text file with the following format to import many users to the mscolab database

-After executed you get informations to exchange with users.
+After executed you get information to exchange with users.

 Further options can be listed by mscolab db -h